-If you are not satisfied with the response to this request, you may administratively appeal by writing to the Director, Office of Information Policy (OIP), at the United States Department of Justice.
-You may submit an appeal through OIP's FOIAonline portal by creating an account on the following web site: https://foiaonline.regulations.gov/foia/action/public/home or by mail to the following address:
+If you are not satisfied with the response to your request, you may administratively appeal by writing to the Director, Office of Information Policy (OIP), at the United States Department of Justice.
+You may submit an appeal through OIP's FOIA STAR portal by creating an account on the following website: https://www.justice.gov/oip/submit-and-track-request-or-appeal, or by sending your appeal in writing to the following address:

 Freedom of Information Appeal

 U.S. Department of Justice

 441 G Street, NW, 6th floor